wp-plugins/custom-content-type-manager/readme.txt

 3. There are a lot of options available when you create a new content type, only some of them are pictured.
 4. You can define many different types of custom fields by clicking on the "Custom Content Types --> Custom Fields" link.
 5. Clicking the "activate" link for any content type will cause its fields to be standardized and it will show up in the administration menus.
-6. Once you have defined custom fields for a content type and you have activated that content type, those custom fields will show up when you edit a new post.
-Here's what the custom fields look like when I create a new "Movie" post.
+6. Once you have defined custom fields and associated them with one or more content types, those custom fields will show up when you create or edit a new post.

 == Changelog ==